-The Ed.D. program in Heritage Leadership for Sustainability, Social Justice, and Participatory Culture at the University of Missouri-St. Louis helps students cultivate the mindsets and skill sets required to sustain, pluralize, and enliven heritage in the public sphere.
-Although the program primarily meets synchronously online, the January 2020 "Wintercession" field trip to heritage sites in Montgomery, Alabama, provided an opportunity for face-to-face interactions, deep conversation, and reflection.
+The Ed.D. program in Heritage Leadership for Sustainability, Social Justice, andParticipatory Culture at the University of Missouri-St. Louis helps students cultivate the mindsets and skill sets required to sustain, pluralize, and enliven heritage in the public sphere.

+Designed primarily as an online program with weekly synchronous meetings, the January 2020 "Wintercession" field trip to heritage sites in Montgomery, Alabama, provided an opportunity for face-to-face interactions, deep conversation, and reflection.
 Curricular, conversational, and collaborative inquiry deepened awareness and activated activism toward issues of racial justice.

 The use of high-impact practices (Kuh, 2008) allowed the cohort and faculty mentors to delve further into heritage leadership themes, including: confronting difficult emotions, recognizing sanctified space, facilitating group bonding and trust building, identifying models for activism, and moving forward in activism.
-We argue that the emergence of these themes demonstrates the value of immersing students and faculty in a shared, high-impact experience that focused on awareness, remembering, and wondering-the process of imagining the not yet (Keenan-Lechel et al., 2019) -as a means to "activate activism" in a cohort-based Ed.D. program.
+We argue that the emergence of these themes demonstrates the value of immersing students and faculty in a shared, high-impact experience that focused on awareness, remembering, and wondering-the process of imagining the not yet (Keenan-Lechel et al., 2019) as a means to "activate activism" in a cohort-based Ed.D. program.